galaxyjim/CodeDuplicationFinder/README.md

  gradle tasks 			// to see what can be done gradle build   		// to make it gradle demo			// to run it with a sample

+ Components:
+ 	logging
+ 		logger.java: interface
+ 			create a new logger, at greated depth add a message to a log

+ 	matching
+ 		contains parse.
+ 		finds matching parse trees.

+ 	parsing
+ 		...
+ 	ui
+ 		...